DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Persuasion and proposals.md

 	- Significance of topic
 	- Description of the problem
 	- Proposed plan, options or solution
-	- Team members and quali
+	- Team members and qualifications
+	- Schedule, tasks and cost

 ---
 Read also -